 Armful of Love Holiday Gift Giving Program: Through Dakota County’s 360 Communities Advent sponsors several local families providing gifts of clothing, toys, books, music, etc. to share our rich blessings and fill their holiday with joy and love.
 We also occasionally support other programs of 360 Communities.
 Learn more at about all of the www.360communities.org.

 The Sheridan Story: This local organization provides a modest amount of food to children on Fridays to keep them fed over the weekend.
-Advent UMC supports this program financially through our mission partner fund, packs the food to be distributed in the organization’s warehouse, and helps to anonymously distribute the food into the backpacks of kids at a local elementary school.
-Learn more about The Sheridan Story at www.thesheridanstory.com.
+Advent UMC supports this program financially through our mission partner fund.
+We have previously also helped packed the food to be distributed in the organization’s warehouse, and helped to anonymously distribute the food into the backpacks of kids at a local elementary school.
+If you are interested in helping pack or distribute you can learn more about The Sheridan Story at www.thesheridanstory.com.

 Simpson Housing Services: With locations in Minneapolis, “SHS” houses, supports and advocates for men and women experiencing homelessness.
 Among other services, SHS provides short-term shelters where homeless individuals are offered a safe place to sleep, a clean bed, a shower, laundry services, a warm meal, resource referrals, and perhaps most importantly, the simple dignity of being addressed by name.
 Volunteers, including those from Advent UMC, help prepare and serve dinner at Simpson’s two shelters 365 days a year.
 Watch Advent publications for periodic meal service dates or email Outreach Chair.
 For more information, go to www.simpsonhousing.org.